bethylamine/bethylamine.github.io/library/moral-panic/homophobia.md

     > Community Center last month after 17 years in the position.
 A new rainbow flag now hangs
     > in its place.
 Sevier has a series of lawsuits that target same-sex marriage and
     > is advocating for several bills in state legislature that undermine same-sex
     > marriages.
-One he's advocating for in South Car- olina defines marriage as exclu- sively
+One he's advocating for in South Carolina defines marriage as exclu- sively
     > between one man and one woman and everything else as "parody marriage" and " part of
     > the religion of Secular Humanism."